AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 feature: Cloud Manager, Developing
 role: Admin, Architect, Developer
 ---

 # Adding an SSL Certificate {#adding-an-ssl-certificate}

 Learn how to add your own SSL certificate using Cloud Manager's self-service tools.

 >[!TIP]
 >
 >A certificate can take a few days to provision.
-Adobe therefore recommends that the certificate is provisioned well in advance.
+Adobe therefore recommends that the certificate is provisioned well in advance of any deadline or go-live date.

 ## Certificate Requirements {#certificate-requirements}